jlhiskey/DN_Code_Challenges/Challenges/GetEdge/README.md

 ## Approach & Efficiency
 ### Approach
-- I created the method TreeIntersection()
+- I created the method GetEdge()
-  - Inputs: 2 BinaryTrees: treeOne and treeTwo
-  - Output: List of integer values.
-  - First I created a new int list called commonValues which will eventually hold common values found between both trees.
-  - I then created a HashTable called visitedValues that will eventually store all of treeOne's values.
-  - I then created a helper method called TraversalOne which takes in a Node root and will conduct a depth first traversal and as it touches nodes it will add that nodes value to the HashTable visitedValues in pre-order.
-  - I then created another helper method called TraversalTwo which takes in a Node root and will conduct a depth first traversal and as it touches nodes it will check to see if that nodes value in found within the Hashtable visitedValues and if found it will add that nodes value to the list commonValues in pre-order.
-  - I then call TraversalOne using treeOne.Root as the Node.
-  - I then call TraversalTwo using treeTwo.Root as the Node.
-  - I then return the list commonValues
+  - Inputs: Graph cities, string startingCity, string endingCity
+  - Output: string indicating if direct flight can be acheived.
+  - First a list of allCities within cities is retreived
+  - Then two containers called foundStart and foundEnd are created that will hold the target cities if they are found in the allCities list.
+  - Then a search of allCities is conducted and foundStart and foundEnd are populated if found.
+  - Then a missing data handler is run that checks to see if foundStart and foundEnd were found and will return a string indicating which one is missing from cities graph is data is missing.
+  - If all the data exists then a list of foundStart's neighbors (Edge's) is retreived.
+  - A search is conducted of the list and if an edge in the neighbors list containes foundEnd's Vertex data then a string is returned saying that a Direct Route is found and the target edges weight is printed as well.
+  - If the edge is not found then "No Direct Route Found" is printed.

 ### Efficiency
 #### Space
-O(h)
+O(1)
 #### Time
 O(n)

 ## API
-### method TreeIntersection Required Classes
+### method GetEdge Required Classes

-- HashTable class
-- HashNode class
+- Graph class
-- BinaryTree class
+  - Edge class
-- Node class
+  - Vertex class

 ## Whiteboard
 ![whiteboard image](./assets/Whiteboard.jpg)